om-mani-padme-hum/muddy/README.md

 A Node.js Multi-User Dungeon (MUD) Framework

 ## Current Status:
 A good amount of basic functionality in place, but under development.
 Builder features for creating rooms in-world partially in place.
-Fighting not yet programmed.
+Basic fighting has now been added!
 Equipment stats coming very soon.

 ## Planned Track:
 * Web-based user interface that can be enabled/disabled for area development and mobile scripting.